JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/1_What_is_Blockchain.md

 > 2 PC communicate without the server, each user can be a server and node.

 Distributed ledger technology
-> That data can be store in globlely on thousands of server
+> That data can be store in globally on thousands of server
 > A platform that uses ledgers stored on separate, connected devices in a network to ensure data accuracy and security

 One user is hard to gain control the network